 What is a balanoid?
 Who carries an ombrifuge into a storm?
 How is a filipendulous city destroyed?
 These and other fabulous questions are found in Logodædaly, or, Sleight-of-Words: a dictionary of the imagination.
 Within its pages, young author Erzsébet Gilbert has delved into the history of the English language to unearth a host of forgotten, quirky, obsolete and utterly bizarre words, and created a phrasebook like no other.
-It is a dictionary whose entries are not merely words, but the fantastical stories and wild musings behind them—a dictionary of two-headed serpents and royal assassins, warrior birds and people on the moon, specters and true love.
+It is a dictionary whose entries are not merely words, but the Knoxville Landscaping stories and wild musings behind them—a dictionary of two-headed serpents and royal assassins, warrior birds and people on the moon, specters and true love.
+Las Vegas Pool Service

 Poet Laureate Bio